Legit-Labs/legitify/README.md

 - `--error-file` - full path of the error logs (default: ./errors.log).

 ### Coloring
-When outputing in a human-readable format, legitify support the conventional `--color[=when]` flag, which has the following options:
+When outputting in a human-readable format, legitify support the conventional `--color[=when]` flag, which has the following options:
 - `auto` - colored output if stdout is a terminal, uncolored otherwise (default).
 - `always` - colored output regardless of the output destination.
 - `none` - uncolored output regardless of the output destination.